-- 1. Some of the introductory material in this chapter was adapted from an article by the same author.
-See Butts, J.A.
-(1997, forthcoming).
-"Necessarily relative: Is juvenile justice speedy enough?"
-Crime and Delinquency, Vol. 43, No. 1. - 2.
-Three jurisdictions were in both the NCJJ and NCSC studies (Allegheny County, Pennsylvania, Cuyahoga County, Ohio, and Maricopa County, Arizona).
+- 1 For a more complete description of the National Juvenile Court Data Archive and its contents, see any recent Juvenile Court Statistics report (e.g., Butts, Snyder, Finnegan et al., 1995). - 2 Three jurisdictions were in both the NCJJ and NCSC studies (Allegheny County, Pennsylvania, Cuyahoga County, Ohio, and Maricopa County, Arizona).
 In two of these jurisdictions, the median disposition time for felony cases exceeded that of formally handled delinquency cases by just 5 and 11 days.
-In the third jurisdiction, the adult median was 61 days greater than the juvenile court median. - 3.
-For a more complete description of the National Juvenile Court Data Archive and its contents, see any recent Juvenile Court Statistics report. - 4.
-Portions of this section were adapted from Design Principles for Juvenile Court Information Systems, (Torbet et al., 1991). - Alaska, Arizona, Arkansas, California, Connecticut, DC, Florida, Hawaii, Idaho, Illinois, Iowa, Kansas, Minnesota, Missouri, Montana, New Jersey, Nevada, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Utah, Washington, West Virginia, Wisconsin, and Wyoming. - 6.
-Delaware, New York, and South Carolina. - 7.
-Alabama, Colorado, Georgia, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Nebraska, New Hampshire, New Mexico, North Carolina, Oregon, Tennessee, Texas, Vermont, and Virginia. - 8.
-These descriptions of case processing stages are adapted from Juvenile Court Statistics (Butts et al., 1996b). - 9.
-This analysis excludes all cases which do not involve juvenile court adjudication hearings because a youth was transferred to criminal court instead.
-Criminal court transfers account for less than 1% of all cases referred to U.S. juvenile courts (Butts et al., 1996b). - 10.
-In order to eliminate very small counties that handled only a few cases per year, jurisdictions under 20,000 in total population were deleted from the data file before analysis.
-The removal of these small counties reduced the study's initial database of delinquency cases by just 5%. - 11.
-If fewer than 10% of the case records from any one jurisdiction contained errors in these two date fields, the erroneous records were deleted from the database.
-If 10% or more of the records contained date errors, the entire jurisdiction was removed from the database.
+In the third jurisdiction, the adult median was 61 days greater than the juvenile court median. - 3 Portions of this section were adapted from Design Principles for Juvenile Court Information Systems, (Torbet et al., 1991). - 4 Alaska, Arizona, Arkansas, California, Connecticut, DC, Florida, Hawaii, Idaho, Illinois, Iowa, Kansas, Minnesota, Missouri, Montana, New Jersey, Nevada, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Utah, Washington, West Virginia, Wisconsin, and Wyoming. - 5 Delaware, New York, and South Carolina. - 6 Alabama, Colorado, Georgia, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Nebraska, New Hampshire, New Mexico, North Carolina, Oregon, Tennessee, Texas, Vermont, and Virginia. - 7 The descriptions of case processing stages are adapted from Juvenile Court Statistics 1992 (Butts, Snyder, Finnegan et al., 1995). - 8 This analysis excludes all cases which do not involve juvenile court adjudication hearings because a youth was transferred to criminal court instead.
+In 1993, criminal court transfers accounted for 0.8% of all cases referred to U.S. juvenile courts (Butts, 1996a).

-- 12. A youth may be placed in a detention facility at different points as a case progresses through the juvenile justice system.
-In this study, a case involving detention refers only to those instances in which a youth was placed in a restrictive facility under court authority while awaiting the outcome of the court process. - 13.
-Detailed comparisons of the processing times of sample jurisdictions are based on formally petitioned cases only because the jurisdictions in the study were known to vary in the extent to which they relied on their juvenile courts to handle informal (i.e., less serious) delinquency matters.
-The treatment of formally petitioned delinquency cases was more consistently reported among the sample jurisdictions. - 14.
-This method has been used before with data from the National Juvenile Court Data Archive to analyze the influence of poverty and race on juvenile justice decision making (Sampson and Laub, 1993). - 15.
-This reflects the use of legislation and State court rules only.
-Local court rules may also be used to set case processing standards. - 16.
-The comparison is restricted to the 5-year period from 1990 to 1994 because data on statutory controls were available for 1992 only.
+- 9 The removal of small counties reduced the study's initial database of delinquency cases by just 5%. - 10 The term "sample" is used here in a non-technical sense to describe the group of cases selected for analysis.
+The more correct term for these cases would be the "population" of cases from 394 jurisdictions. - 11 A youth may be placed in a detention facility at different points as a case progresses through the juvenile justice system.
+In this study, a case involving detention refers only to those instances in which a youth was placed in a restrictive facility under court authority while awaiting the outcome of the court process. - 12 Similar methods have been employed to analyze the influence of poverty and race on juvenile justice decision making (Sampson and Laub, 1993). - 13 The aggregate comparisons presented below are based on formally petitioned cases only because the jurisdictions in the study were known to vary in the extent to which they relied on their juvenile courts to handle informal (i.e., less serious) delinquency matters.
+The treatment of formally petitioned delinquency cases was more consistently reported among jurisdictions. - 14 This reflects the use of legislation and State court rules only.
+In some jurisdictions, local court rules may also be used to set case processing standards for delinquency cases. - 15 In the regression models, case rate served as an interaction term for the combined influence of population and caseload on disposition time.